 BONUS: Do a Google search for each keyword and see if a video is already ranking on the first page of Google for that keyword.
 If there are videos already ranking on Google for the keyword, then make a special note for that keyword.

-The reason for this is because aside from ranking on YouTube, you’ll also want to rank your videos for these keywords on Google as well to double your traffic.
+The reason for this is because aside from ranking on YouTube, you’ll also learn how to rank youtube videos on Google as well to double your traffic.

 The next step is to analyze the ranking competition so that we can determine which keywords to focus on and which ones to omit.